mrchrisneal/DashPad/docs/web/usage.md

     There are two ways to access settings for a specific module:

     1. **General Method (Edit Mode):** First, enter **Edit Layout** mode.
 A new **cog icon** will appear in the header of each module.
 Clicking this will open its specific settings panel.
-    2. **Metric Modules (CPU/RAM):** For modules that display charts, you can also click the **duration chip** (e.g., "30m") in the top-right corner of the expanded view to directly open the chart duration settings for that module.
+    2. **Metric Modules (CPU/RAM):** For modules that display charts, you can also click the **duration chip** (ex.
+"30m") in the top-right corner of the expanded view to directly open the chart duration settings for that module.

-### Log Module
+### Log Module Settings

-- **Autoscroll:** Toggle whether the log view automatically scrolls to the bottom as new lines arrive.
-This is useful for tailing live logs.
+- **Autoscroll:** Toggles whether the log view automatically scrolls to the bottom as new lines arrive, which is ideal for tailing live logs.
+The toggle icon is a filled, green "play" button when autoscroll is active, and a gray, outlined button when it is disabled.

+!!! success "To prevent you from losing your place while reviewing past events, autoscroll will automatically disengage if you manually scroll up within the log window.
+Just toggle it back on when you're ready!"

-- **Highlight Rules:** Define custom keywords (e.g., "error", "failed", "success") and assign specific colors to them.
+- **Highlight Rules:** Define custom keywords (ex. "error", "failed", "success") and assign specific colors to them.
 This makes it much easier to spot important events in a stream of log entries.

-### Metric Modules (CPU/RAM)
+### Metric Module (CPU/RAM) Settings

 - **Chart Duration:** Override the global chart duration to show more or less historical data for a specific metric.
 For example, you might want to see a 60-minute view for RAM usage but only a 15-minute view for CPU to focus on recent spikes.

-- **Autoscale:** By default, metric charts have a fixed Y-axis (e.g., 0% to 100% for CPU).
+- **Autoscale:** By default, metric charts have a fixed Y-axis (ex.
+0% to 100% for CPU).
 Enabling autoscale will cause the Y-axis to dynamically adjust to the minimum and maximum values currently visible in the chart.

-### Alerts Module:
+### Alerts Module Settings

 - **Show Past Alerts:** Choose whether to display alerts that have already been resolved.
 This can be helpful for understanding recent system events.